audienceproject/dv360proxy/README.md

 Now, you can delete file with credentials.

-Finally, you need to invite service-account email to DV360 and give reporting permissions.
+Finally, you need to invite service-account email to DV360 and give **Read only** permissions.

 ![](docs/create_app_step12.png)![](docs/create_app_step13.png)